Bought a Subaru with a PPP? Wondering what those letters really mean? Let’s take a look at the Prodrive Performance Pack.

-Throughout the majority of the Subaru Impreza’s lifespan here in the UK, engineering firm Prodrive have led the way in bespoke modifications officially sanctioned by Subaru themselves.
+Throughout the majority of Subaru’s performance model lifespan here in the UK, engineering firm Prodrive have led the way in bespoke modifications officially sanctioned by Subaru themselves.

-Not only known for a successful long-running rally partnership in the WRC, Prodrive offered (and continue to produce) numerous upgrades for road-going Subaru’s – commonly known as Prodrive Performance Packs (PPP).
+Not only known for a successful long-running rally partnership in the WRC, Prodrive offered (and continue to produce) numerous upgrades for road-going Subaru’s.

-Starting in the late 90’s Prodrive began offering specially engineered parts for a selection of Subaru vehicles, most notably the Impreza, to allow customers a step closer in attaining a true road-worthy rally car experience.
+Starting in the late 90’s Prodrive began offering specially engineered parts for a selection of Subaru vehicles, most notably the Impreza.
+These allowed customers a step closer in attaining a true road-worthy rally car experience.

-Available as an optional extra from the dealer upon purchase from new, these ‘Prodrive Performance Packs’ (branded WR Sport) comprised of a selection of parts and accessories to further enhance the already impressive performance of Subaru’s flagship models.
+These ‘Prodrive Performance Pack’ kits (often branded WR Sport) were available as an optional extra from the dealer upon purchase from new.
+They comprised of a selection of parts and accessories to further enhance the already impressive performance of Subaru’s flagship models.

-Each iteration of PPP was engineered especially for its corresponding generation of Impreza, and was generally offered as a whole package with individual components not up for resale separately.
+Each iteration of PPP was engineered especially for its corresponding generation of Subaru.
+It was generally offered as a whole package with individual components not up for resale separately.
 It was all or nothing with Prodrive!

 When looking to buy my own Impreza, the addition of a Prodrive Performance Pack was high on my list of priorities.
-On my 2003 STi it bought the power up to over 300bhp and provided enough subtle modifications to keep even the most power-hungry motorist satisfied (a sub-5-second 0-60mph time is plenty, right?)
+On my 2003 STi it brought the power up to over 300bhp and provides enough subtle modifications to keep even the most power-hungry motorist satisfied.

 I’ve gathered a selection of official Prodrive brochures below outlining the upgrades and performance figures available for most generations of Impreza.
 Feel free to download each of them and take a look at what was offered, from 1999 to 2008: